KurongTohsaka/KurongTohsaka/README.md

-Hi there, my friend 👋
+# Hi there, I'm Kurong 👋
 ## About me
 I love Python and enjoy using it for various tasks, including but not limited to data analysis, machine learning, deep learning, web development, web scraping, and desktop application development…
 ## My Educational Background